State-facilitated Workplace Retirement Programs: What Businesses Should Know

 Across America, many states are experiencing a retirement savings crisis.
 For example, in Connecticut, 600,000 working people still have no access to retirement plans.
 In New York State, that number is in the millions.
 The Federal Reserve reports that roughly a quarter of non-retired adults have no retirement savings.

-To deal with this crisis, nine states and two cities have enacted legislation and five have been fully implemented.
-Of the enacted states, almost all are mandatory except for Massachusetts, New Mexico, Vermont, and Washington.
+To deal with this crisis, 14 states and two cities have enacted legislation and five have been fully implemented programs.
+Of the enacted states, almost all are mandatory except for Massachusetts, which has proposed legislation to make it mandatory for for-profit businesses, as well as New Mexico, Vermont, and Washington.

 Fully implemented and active—California, Illinois, Massachusetts (for non-profits), Oregon, and Washington